Tax Comparison

 Is the UAE a good base for international business?

-The UAE offers 0% personal income tax, 9% corporate tax (0% in free zones for qualifying income), over 130 double taxation treaties, 100% foreign ownership, strategic connectivity between Asia, Europe, and Africa, and a robust banking infrastructure.
+The UAE offers 0 per cent personal income tax, 9 per cent corporate tax (0 per cent in free zones for qualifying income), over 130 double taxation treaties, 100 per cent foreign ownership, strategic connectivity between Asia, Europe, and Africa, and a robust banking infrastructure.

 Get Started